-- Read and analysed select key correspondences, external legal opinions / consultations by management for key uncertain tax positions; - Discussed with appropriate senior management and evaluated management's underlying key assumptions in estimating the tax provisions; and - Assessed management's estimate of the possible outcome of the disputed cases.
+Read and analysed select key correspondences, external legal

+Key Audit Matter Response to Key Audit Matter opinions / consultations by management for key uncertain tax positions; Discussed with appropriate senior management and evaluated management's underlying key assumptions in estimating the tax provisions; and Assessed management's estimate of the possible outcome of the disputed cases.
+Conclusion: Our procedures did not identify any material exceptions.